-Tamara is a project risk analysis software tool unique in its capabilities for analyzing risk, its speed and ease of use.
-It provides an integrated cost and schedule risk analysis of your project by importing a project plan from either Primavera P6 or Microsoft Project, adding uncertainty and risks to that plan, and then running a Monte Carlo simulation to show the probability distributions of costs and milestone dates and their inter-relationships.
+Tamara is a project risk management tool unique in its capabilities for analyzing risk, its speed and ease of use.
+It provides an integrated cost and schedule risk analysis of your project by importing a project from either Primavera P6 or Microsoft Project, adding uncertainty and risks to that project plan, and then running a Monte Carlo simulation to show the probability distributions of costs and milestone dates and their inter-relationships.

-There are many features of Tamara that make it uniquely powerful for understanding your project’s risks:
+There are many features of Tamara that make it uniquely powerful for project managers to understand their project’s risks:

-- it offers a very wide range of features for adding uncertainty and risk events so that you can precisely describe how a risk may affect your project;
+- it offers a very wide range of features for adding uncertainty and risk events so that project managers can precisely describe how risks may affect their project;

-- it incorporates correlation between task durations and risk events in a unique way that makes it now practical and intuitive to include correlation even for complex projects;
+- it incorporates correlation between task durations, costs and risk events in a unique way that makes it now practical and intuitive to include correlation even for complex projects;

-- it can handle very large project plans – 50,000 tasks or more;
+- it can handle very large project schedules – 50,000 tasks or more;

 How Tamara works

-To begin, the user imports a Primavera P6 or Microsoft Project model into Tamara.
-During import, Tamara performs a health check on the model, providing a set of scores on its quality and highlighting any specific issues.
+To begin, the user imports a Primavera or Microsoft Project model into Tamara.
+During import, Tamara performs a health check on the model, providing a set of scores on teh schedule's quality and highlighting any specific issues.
 Uncertainty about the time and cost of completing each task is then added by considering uncertainty in the task scope and the rate of progress in achieving the work.
-Risk events can also be added that would delay a task, the whole project, part of a project, require extra work to be done, etc. Tamara stores all this information with a copy of the original project plan in a special file format.
-No changes are made to the original P6 or Project file, but when the project plan is updated, Tamara can update its own file with a single mouse click and adapt the risk and uncertainty information accordingly.
+Risk events can also be added that would delay a task, the whole project, part of a project, require extra work to be done, etc. Tamara stores all this information with a copy of the original project schedule in a special file format.
+No changes are made to the original Primavera or Microsoft Project file, but when the project plan is updated, Tamara can update its own file with a single mouse click and adapt the risk and uncertainty information accordingly.

-Clicking the results tab then displays a range of graphs and statistics of cost and time.
+Clicking the results tab then displays a range of risk analysis graphs and statistics for cost and time.
 Tamara simulates so fast there is no need for a ‘run simulation’ button.
-The user can then view distributions in histogram or cumulative form for the cost, duration, start or finish date of any project component.
+The user can then view probability distributions in histogram or cumulative form for the cost, duration, start or finish date of any project component.
 Tornado charts also show which factors are driving the uncertainty in those measures.

 Request a demo of Tamara?Schedule now